tidymodels/broom/cran-comments.md

 # Release summary

+This is a second resubmission following an automated pretest failure due to "[n]on-file package-anchored link(s) in documentation object[s]."
+This seems to be a new test as of yesterday, and has been addressed by linking to documentation files rather than topics.

-This is a resubmission following an automated pretest failure yesterday.
-The failure was due to breaking changes in the `residuals.fixest()` S3 method from the `fixest` package, a new version of which was released on CRAN yesterday.
+The previous submission was also a resubmission following an automated pretest failure.
+The failure was due to breaking changes in the `residuals.fixest()` S3 method from the `fixest` package, a new version of which was released on CRAN the same day as the original submission.

 broom 0.7.0 is a major release featuring a number of new S3 methods, bug fixes, and improvements to internal consistency and performance.